AgnelSelvan/Tic-Tac-Toe/README.md

 ![image](https://user-images.githubusercontent.com/47639176/222668363-dc584ba1-eee6-46f1-9230-3eb981c246c9.png)
 and place the file inside *android/app/* folder.

-- Enable the Google Authentication and Google Firebase Service from Firebase.
+- Enable the Google Authentication and Google Firestore Service from Firebase.
 <img src="./screenshot/4.png" />
 <img src="./screenshot/5.png" />

+You are good to get started with Flutter and Firebase Setup.